MorrisSimons/Podcast-scanner/README.md

 2. As we accumulate more data and need to store files, the plan is to use Scaleway S3 storage.
 My estimation is that i need about 8TB (€120 per month) of storeage space and scaleway only gives 750GB for free.
 We will probably need about 18TB (€180) of transfer.
 The total cost of this project would be some where around €300 for storage on scaleway.

 3. Once we have the MP3 files, we need to transcribe all the podcasts.
 I'll use a couple of H200 GPUs for this; we have 8 GPUs worth €500,000 at work that I can borrow for this project.
 Thanks, boss for supporting this!.
-To store this text data we might want to use Cassandra.
 But to save time we will just upload the text data next to the mp3 with same name.
 We use Grafana to monitor our scale way metrics, its quick to set up via scaleway.

 4. In the GPU cluster, we’ll use a KB-Whisper model to transcribe the data.
 KB stands for Kungliga Bibloteket that have a whisper model trained on 50T hours of data.
 They managed to reduce error by ~48% on swedish text data.